 Name of Beneficial Owner (1) Number of Shares (2) Percent (2)

 Directors and Executive Officers:

-Brian D. Murphy 57,063 ( (3)
+Brian D. Murphy 57,063 (3)

-H. Andrew Fulmer 41,153 (
+H. Andrew Fulmer 41,153 (4)

-Barry M. Monheit 46,550 ( (5)
+Barry M. Monheit 46,550 (5)

-Bradley T. Favreau 1,773 (
+Bradley T. Favreau 1,773 (6)

-Mary E. Gallagher 18,522 ( (7)
+Mary E. Gallagher 18,522 (7)

-Gregory J. Gluchowski, Jr. 49,519 ( (8)
+Gregory J. Gluchowski, Jr. 49,519 (8)

-Luis G. Marconi 2,484 ( (9)
+Luis G. Marconi 2,484 (9)

-I. Marie Wadecki 34,160 ( (10)
+I. Marie Wadecki 34,160 (10)

-All directors and executive officers as a group (8 persons) 251,224 ( (11)
+All directors and executive officers as a group (8 persons) 251,224 (11)

 Other significant stockholders:

-Wellington Management Group LLP 1,324,979 ( (12) 9.8%
+Wellington Management Group LLP 1,324,979 (12) 9.8%

-Wellington Trust Company, NA 1,256,722 ( 9.3%
+Wellington Trust Company, NA 1,256,722 (13) 9.3%

-Dimensional Fund Advisors LP 1,056,658 ( (14) 7.9%
+Dimensional Fund Advisors LP 1,056,658 (14) 7.9%

-\ Percentage of ownership of less than one percent.

-(2) The number of shares beneficially owned by each person or entity is determined under the rules promulgated by the SEC taking into effect shares underlying RSUs and PSUs that have or will have vested, but are not deliverable, within 60 days of August 10, 2022.
+- Percentage of ownership of less than one percent. - (1) Except as otherwise indicated, each person named in the table has the sole voting and investment power with respect to all common stock beneficially owned, subject to applicable community property law.
+Except as otherwise indicated, each person may be reached as follows: c/o American Outdoor Brands, Inc., 1800 North Route Z, Suite A, Columbia, Missouri 65202. - (2) The number of shares beneficially owned by each person or entity is determined under the rules promulgated by the SEC taking into effect shares underlying RSUs and PSUs that have or will have vested, but are not deliverable, within 60 days of August 10, 2022.
 Under such rules, beneficial ownership includes any shares as to which the person or entity has sole or shared voting power or investment power.
 The number of shares shown includes, when applicable, shares owned of record by the identified person's minor children and spouse and by other related individuals and entities over whose shares such person has custody, voting control, or power of disposition.
 The percentages shown are calculated based on 13,455,468 shares outstanding on August 10, 2022.
-The numbers and percentages shown include shares actually owned on August 10, 2022, shares that the identified person or group had the right to acquire within 60 days of such date, and shares underlying RSUs and PSUs that have or will have vested, but are not deliverable, within 60 days of August 10, 2022 upon the exercise of options or the delivery of RSUs and PSUs and all shares underlying RSUs and PSUs that have or will have vested, but are not deliverable, within 60 days of August 10, 2022 upon the exercise of options or the delivery of RSUs and PSUs and all shares underlying RSUs and PSUs that have or will have vested, but are not deliverable, within 60 days of August 10, 2022 are deemed to be outstanding for the purpose of computing the percentage of shares owned
+The numbers and percentages shown include shares actually owned on August 10, 2022, shares that the identified person or group had the right to acquire within 60 days of such date, and shares underlying RSUs and PSUs that have or will have vested, but are not deliverable, within 60 days of such date.
+In calculating the percentage of ownership, all shares that the identified person or group had the right to acquire within 60 days of August 10, 2022 upon the exercise of options or the delivery of RSUs and PSUs and all shares underlying RSUs and PSUs that have or will have vested, but are not deliverable, within 60 days of August 10, 2022 are deemed to be outstanding for the purpose of computing the percentage of shares owned by that